polyphony-chat/docs/docs/Protocol Specifications/core.md

 keys.
 The key is stored in the client's local storage.
 Upon receiving a new identity key CSR, a home server will sign this CSR and send the resulting ID-Cert to the client.
 This certificate is proof that the home server attests to the clients key.
-Read [section 7.1](#71-home-server-signed-certificates-for-public-client-identity-keys-id-cert) for more information on the certificate.
+Read [section 7.1](#71-home-server-signed-certificates-for-public-client-identity-keys-id-cert) for more information about the certificate.

-#### 7.2.2 Message verification
+#### 7.2.1 Message verification

 To ensure message integrity via signing, clients and servers must verify message signatures.
 This involves cross-checking the message signature against the sender's ID-Cert and the senders'